monokal/GAZE/docs/index.md

 ## What's GAZE?
 It's a true turnkey open-source media centre solution.
 It will deploy, configure and network the following services, making use of Docker's ecosystem:
-* Sonarr, to manage TV series downloads.
+*  `Sonarr`, to manage TV series downloads.
-* Radarr, to manage movie downloads.
+*  `Radarr`, to manage movie downloads.
-* Jackett, to manage torrent trackers.
+*  `Jackett`, to manage torrent trackers.
-* Transmission, a torrent client.
+*  `Transmission`, a torrent client.
-* Plex Media Server, to encode and stream media to devices.
+*  `Plex Media Server`, to encode and stream media to devices.
-* PlexPy, a Plex monitoring dashboard.
+*  `PlexPy`, a Plex monitoring dashboard.
-* Ombi, a unified web-UI for managing Sonarr/Radarr/Plex/etc.
+*  `Ombi`, a unified web-UI for managing Sonarr/Radarr/Plex/etc.
-* Prometheus, to provide resource usage, performance metrics and alerts for services.
+*  `Prometheus`, to provide resource usage, performance metrics and alerts for services.

 Additionally, to aggregate all of the above in to a single user-friendly service, we also provide:
-* GAZE Proxy, a proxy service and web-UI to provide easy access to all of the above.
+*  `GAZE Proxy`, a proxy service and web-UI to provide easy access to all of the above.
-* GAZE Monitor, a Grafana dashboard to display service metrics and alerts.
+*  `GAZE Monitor`, a Grafana dashboard to display service metrics and alerts.
-* GAZE Control, a command-line tool to manage the full stack.
+*  `GAZE Control`, a command-line tool to manage the full stack.

 ## Installation
 Although GAZE should run on any system with Docker, we test builds on **Ubuntu 16.04 LTS and later** so suggest it as a known good configuration.